Oneida County Unveils Ag-Friendly Municipal Guide

-For a copy of the 2017 Oneida County Agricultural and Farmland Protection Plan CLICK HERE
+For a copy of the 2017 Oneida County Agriculture and Farmland Protection Plan CLICK HERE

 The Oneida County Farmland Protection Board is an eleven member board that was established by the Oneida County Legislature.
 The board advises the legislative body concerning Agriculture District creation, modification, continuation or termination.
 They review and comment on Notices of Intent, acquisition of an interest in land and/or construction of water/sewer facilities within an agricultural district, assess and approve county Agricultural and Farmland Protection Plans, and can request the commission of Ag & Mkts to review any state agency rules and regulations that effect agricultural activities.